0x00002a/cinc/README.md

     --root=/cinc \
     --webdav-url=<url> \
     --webdav-username=<username> \
-    --webdav-psk=<psk> \
     --set-default
 ```

-The `--webdav-psk` and `--root` arguments are optional, but the psk required if
-your webdav server needs authentication and the root is recommended unless you
+The `--root` argument is optional, but is recommended unless you include it in
-include it in the url or are okay with cinc using the root of the WebDav
+the url or are okay with cinc using the root of the WebDav server.
+You can
-server.
-The rest of the arguments are required, you can learn more about what
-they do with `cinc backends --help`.
+learn more about what each of these arguments does with `cinc backends --help`.

-Once you have configured a backend you can move on to actually using cinc,
+Once you have configured a backend you can move on to actually using cinc on your platform
-currently the only supported platform is steam.
+of choice.
+Currently it supports steam and anything that uses umu.

 ### Steam